Why Business Capabilities are key in Business Architecture

 Sven van Dijk

-Why Business Capabilities Are Key in Business Architecture
+Why Business Capabilities are key in Business Architecture

-• It is difficult to assess global performance, rather than performance of local businesses and applications: Businesses often find it difficult to get an enterprise-wide perspective on business performance.
-An enterprise is made up of people, processes, information, and technology (both IT and operational), but it is often unclear how these assets contribute to business goals.
-This lack of alignment makes it difficult to assess performance of the organization against the strategic goals of the business at a global level.
+Many organizations struggle to make optimal strategic decisions because they do not understand their enterprise’s ‘big picture’.
+They often face challenges like difficulty in assessing global performance rather than the performance of local businesses and applications.
+Businesses often find it difficult to get an enterprise-wide perspective on business performance.
+An enterprise comprises people, processes, information, and technology (IT and operational), but it is often unclear how these assets contribute to business goals.
+This lack of alignment makes it difficult to assess the organization’s performance against the business’s strategic goals at a global level.

 Designing this ‘what’ of enterprises is where the discipline of business architecture comes in.
 Business architecture has several important contributions to make: